 I could be wrong, but then there’s …

 The downloadable content (DLC) Burial at Sea seemed like an apology letter, acknowledging and addressing many of the gameplay and story problems I had with Infinite.

 For example, there’s a weapon wheel, so the player can carry more than two weapons at a time.
 Medical kits can be carried and used as needed (something I complained about in my previous Infinite write up).
 There’s a significant stealth component and non-lethal options for neutralizing enemies.
 A great deal of time is spent explaining the connections between vigors and plasmids, Handymen and Big Daddies, Columbia and Rapture.

-Elizabeth is the main character in Burial at Sea, part two, and the storyline punishes Booker, acknowledging that he’s an asshole, though it later brings him back as a helpful voice in Elizabeth’s head and her “only friend,” underscoring her inner turmoil with this villain/parent and her own loneliness.
+Elizabeth is the main character in Burial at Sea part two, and the storyline punishes Booker, acknowledging that he’s an asshole, though it later brings him back as a helpful voice in Elizabeth’s head and her “only friend,” underscoring her loneliness and her unhealthy relationship with this villain/parent.
 She becomes the likable if conflicted protagonist, with depth and personality, that I’d wanted all along.

-Burial at Sea also attempts to change Daisy Fitzroy into a self-aware, self-sacrificing savior, who voices serious doubts about the uprising and the resulting violence, and who never intended to kill the boy at all but was only pretending, due to a request from the Luteces.
+Burial at Sea also attempts to change Daisy Fitzroy from a villain “no better than Comstock” to a self-sacrificing savior who voices serious doubts about the uprising and the resulting violence, and who never intended to kill the child at all but was only pretending, due to a request from the Luteces.
+Helluva retcon.

 ~ J.L.
 Hilton

 Connect, support, comment or contact the author here

 Here’s a fun link: Dunkey sums up the BioShock Infinite experience